 This course reviews the evolution of international economic development theory and practice.
 While it draws most heavily on development economics, it adopts an interdisciplinary approach to understanding the multiple actors, ideologies, and practices that make up the field of development and the relationships between and among them.
 In particular, it looks at the history of policies designed and implemented by multilateral and governmental aid agencies; the rise and praxis of the non-governmental sector and its relationship with the official sector; and critical insights from academia that help shape the debates and practice, especially on issues of power, race, gender, class, and North/South relationships.
 This course is underpinned and shaped by a constant reflection on theology of development, looking at the problems of an inherent sinfulness of human beings, the limits of knowledge, and ways that Christians and Christian organizations can and have contributed to engaging in international development in a way that is obedient to the two main commandments laid out in Scripture (Mathew 22:37-40).

-This is designed as a course overview, and is not an official course listing.
+This outline is designed as a course overview, and is not an official course listing.